nDriaDev/react-tools/apps/react-tools-demo/src/markdown/useEventDispatcher.md

 # useEventDispatcher
-Hook to dispatch an Event or a CustomEvent
+Hook to dispatch an Event or a CustomEvent.
+[See demo](https://nDriaDev.io/react-tools/#/hooks/events/useEventDispatcher)

 ## Usage